AngelaWuGitHub/Berkeley-w251/HW3/README.md

 ### Section 4: Results
 Currently there are 23 faces saved in my bucket.
-The public URL to each of those faces follows the format `https://cos-w251-standard-hw3.s3.us-south.cloud-object-storage.appdomain.cloud/MyFace-<number>.jpg`. `<number>` starts with 0.
+The public URL to each of those faces follows the format `https://cos-w251-standard-hw3.s3.us-south.cloud-object-storage.appdomain.cloud/MyFace-<number>.jpg`. `<number>` ranges from 0 to 22.
 For example, the public URL for the 6th face saved is `https://cos-w251-standard-hw3.s3.us-south.cloud-object-storage.appdomain.cloud/MyFace-5.jpg`.

 I also saved two examples of my faces in this repo.